Site icon Housing News

 These will not have any undisclosed liabilities as they must be settled before the sale and registration of the property.
 These will have undisclosed liabilities which may trouble the property owner later.

-Is it possible to get a home loan for unregistered properties?
+Can I get a home loan for unregistered property?

 While you may get a home loan for unregistered properties, getting them is not easy like in the case of registered properties.
 While disbursing home loans for properties, banks follow a standard operating procedure (SOP), which cannot be followed in case of unregistered properties.
 Thus, they apply far more stringent measures in case of unregistered properties.